donboulton666/bibwoe.com/src/content/posts/soul-hell.md

 A soul is mean to live and have life.
 A soul before being born or reborn is kept in what you call the well of soul's.
 Good description, because a well is inescapable and only escapable by being lifted up by my Son Jesus.

-There are multiple well's as depicted at the foot of the earthly relief's of the Trinity by Enoch Holy Spirit as Ceops, or Khufu's pyramid, Khafre's pyramid as Father, and my Sons Menkaure's pyramid.
+There are multiple well's as depicted at the foot of the earthly relief's of the Trinity by Enoch.

+## Pyramid's of Giza

+> Holy Spirit as Ceops, or Khufu's pyramid
+>
+> > Khafre's pyramid as Father God.
+>
+> > > Jesus my Sons pyramidas Menkaure's pyramid.

-Jesus decides who is born where and as what, from differing wells according to where you lie as from the works within your heart.
+Jesus decides who is born where and as what, from differing wells according to where you lie, as from the works within your heart.

 </Section>